-- Soul Eater, when Maka and Soul are with the Black Blood demon.
-Come on, Animators.
-You just inspired about 2,000 romantic fanfiction ships.
-Literally.
+- Soul Eater: When Maka and Soul are with the Black Blood demon, it starts a slow dance.
+With one scene, the animators inspired about 2,000 romantic fanfictions.

 - A Scooby-Doo comic has Fred tell a boy that he orchestrated one of these at his school prom.
 He bribed the disk jockey to switch to a slow song when he started dancing with Daphne.